 Cheapism is editorially independent.
 We may earn a commission if you buy through links on our site.

 When Sam Walton opened the first Walmart on July 2, 1962 in Rogers, Arkansas, he wanted to give customers unparalleled bargains on a wide variety of products.
 He succeeded, because by the time the ’60s were over, there were 18 stores in three states — and the rest, of course, is history.
-Courtesy of Walmart, here’s a look at some of the items shoppers could find in the first store’s 22 departments, and what they would have paid.
+Courtesy of Walmart, here’s a look at some of the first Walmart store items shoppers could find in the first store’s 22 departments, and what they would have paid.

 Images are close approximations of the actual items sold.